Miami Motorcycle Accident Attorneys

 100s of Millions Won.
 150+ Years' Combined Experience.

 Motorcycles are thrilling.
 Unfortunately, as our Miami motorcycle accident attorneys know all too well, the freedom comes at a steep cost.
 Per the Insurance Information Institute, 92,000 motorcyclists were injured and 4,500 killed in accidents in 2014.
 In general, motorcyclists are 2600% more likely to die in a crash than someone in a passenger vehicle.

 In a motorcycle safety study, researchers found that passenger vehicles caused motorcycle accidents in two-thirds of multi-vehicle collisions.

 Often, a passenger vehicle will violate a motorcyclist's right of way and cause them to crash or swerve into another obstacle.
 Even helmeted, the exposure of a motorcycle rider causes much higher rates of fatality.
 Drivers are legally and ethically obligated to respect the rights of motorcyclists.
-If you or a loved one was severely harmed in a motorcycle accident, call the Florida motorcycle accident lawyers at our firm.
+If you or a loved one was severely harmed in a motorcycle accident, call the Miami personal injury lawyers at our firm.
 We represent clients throughout the country.

 Call (305) 770-6335 for a free consultation.
 There is no fee unless you win your case, so don't hesitate to call.
 Our firm has represented clients in Florida, across the U.S., and throughout the globe.

 The Truth Behind Accidents Involving Motorcyclists

 The fact that motorcyclists face so many accidents is a cause for alarm.
 As previously mentioned, 2/3 of accidents are caused by passenger vehicles.
 This number means other motorists cause at least 66% of all motorcycle accidents.

 Why is there such a significant discrepancy between motorcycle accidents and the fault being found?
 The only answer is that passenger vehicles are not conscientious of motorcyclists.